vmkcom/dropbox-js/README.md

 # Client Library for the Dropbox API

-This is a JavaScript client for the Dropbox API, suitable for use in both modern browsers and in server-side code running under [node.js](http://nodejs.org/).
+This is a JavaScript (via CoffeeScript) client for the Dropbox API, suitable for use in both modern browsers and in server-side code running under [node.js](http://nodejs.org/).